If you’re not communicating with your customers verbally, chances are you’re communicating with them visually.

 Graphic design is important and therefore should not be something which is undervalued.
 It should not be added as a second thought.

 Investment in design will benefit your business.
-In other words, don’t scrimp or do-it-yourself.
+In other words, don’t scrimp or do it yourself.

 Statistics by the design council show that for every £100 a design alert business spends on design, turnover increases by £225.

-Aside from the numerical advantages, it builds credibility, trust, and creates consistency.
+Aside from the numerical advantages, it builds credibility, and trust, and creates consistency.
 Above all, good design gets people talking.